waltherg/georgio_fastpages_old/_posts/2020-05-10-The_causality-driven_company.md

 Our quality measurement $$\verb!QA!$$ is a numerical target variable which takes values between 0 and 1 with the latter representing the highest possible product quality.

 Provided that we collect enough production line data, machine learning offers a rich toolbox for predicting the expected $$\verb!QA!$$ score or whether our $$\verb!QA!$$ score will lie above a certain threshold.
-The former application is called regression while the latter is called classification.
+The former application is called regression (predict $$\verb!QA!$$ value) while the latter is called classification (predict if $$\verb!QA!$$ is greater than a threshold).

-Machine learning models at our disposal in our toolbox include:
+To implement these applications there are numerous established machine learning models, some of which are:

 - Linear and polynomial regression,
 - (Deep) neural networks / deep learning,